dmouscher/nomic/rules-3.md

 Upgrades do not inherit previous version costs.
 Units may not share locations, cannot be harvested, and must be initially placed on, and upgraded on a player's own tiles.
+It is allowed to place units on tiles adjacent to the player's own claims(eg boats on water next to cliamed beaches)
 Mobile Units may move to adjacent tiles at a movement cost.
 Destroyed Units are completely removed.
 Capitals may not be destroyed, and may not have units on them.